PSSA-SDAC/sdac/README.md

 Request help with specific problems and be connected with an upper-year student or committee member who can assist!
 Email sdac.pssa@gmail.com to request a timeslot!

 ## Events
-In-person Data-thon(s) where students compete to solve complex political science problems under time constraints.
+Semesterly in-person Data-thon(s) where students compete to solve complex political science problems under time constraints (dates forthcoming).
 Prizes will be awarded to the top teams.

 # Fall Semester